 - Pour the batter into the pan and bake for 45-50 minutes, until a toothpick inserted into the center comes out with only crumbs.
 Let the cake cool completely.

 - For the chocolate ganache, put the chocolate in a heatproof bowl.
 In a small saucepan over medium-high heat, bring the cream and salt just to a boil.
 Immediately pour over the chocolate.
-Wait for one minute, then stir until the chocolate melts and the mixture is smooth.
+Wait for 1 minute, then stir until the chocolate melts and the mixture is smooth.
 Let cool to room temperature and spread over the cake.